-The famous tagline for 1979′s Alien is, “In space, no one can hear you scream,” and indeed, that theme is one of the biggest reasons that the sci-fi horror film remains of the of scariest films ever made.
+The famous tagline for 1979’s Alien is, “In space, no one can hear you scream,” and indeed, that theme is one of the biggest reasons that the sci-fi horror film remains one of the scariest films ever made.
 Directed by Ridley Scott and starring Sigourney Weaver, Ian Holm, and John Hurt, Alien has largely transcended its label as a horror film to be mentioned among the greatest films of all time.
 But that doesn’t mean it isn’t really, really scary.

-When the commercial towing spaceship Nostromo is forced to investigate what appears to be an emergency beacon on an uncharted planet, the crew discover a derelict alien spaceship along with signs of life.
+When the commercial towing spaceship Nostromo is forced to investigate what appears to be an emergency beacon on an uncharted planet, the crew discovers a derelict alien spaceship along with signs of life.
 But when a face-hugging creature attaches to the face of crew member, a creature far worse is unleashed onto the ship when it bursts from the victim’s chest.
-Featuring a now iconic set design by H. R. Giger and a star-making performance by Weaver, Alien has been consistently praised in the decades since its release and was inducted into the National Film Registry of the Library of Congess in 2002 as a film, which is ”culturally, historically, or aesthetically significant.”
+Featuring a now iconic set design by H. R. Giger and a star-making performance by Weaver, Alien has been consistently praised in the decades since its release and was inducted into the National Film Registry of the Library of Congress in 2002 as a film, which is “culturally, historically, or aesthetically significant.”

 5. The Haunting (1963)

-Forget the 1999 remake starring Liam Neeson and Catherine Zeta-Jones — Robert Wise’ 1963 horror film The Haunting is one of the most frightening films ever made and achieves its scares using stylized filming techniques and an unnerving atmosphere.
-The scares the filmmakers are able to produce in the film, some as simple as a knock on the door or the subtle whispers of children, remain just as scary fifty years after the film’s release.
+Forget the 1999 remake starring Liam Neeson and Catherine Zeta-Jones — Robert Wise’s 1963 horror film The Haunting is one of the most frightening films ever made and achieves its scares using stylized filming techniques and an unnerving atmosphere.
+The scares the filmmakers are able to produce in the film, some as simple as a knock on the door or the subtle whispers of children, remain just as scary 50 years after the film’s release.

 The Haunting tells the story of a team of paranormal investigators who spend several nights at a haunted mansion.
 As the supernatural events continue to increase over the course of their stay, one of the members of the group, Eleanor Lance, begins to become more and more mentally unstable as she becomes convinced the forces behind the mansion are trying to bring her home.
 The Haunting is truly one of the greatest films in the haunted house genre of horror.